schlenger/collective-soundworks.github.io/docs/misc/setting-up-environment.md

 ### Sublime Text 3 - Advanced Configuration

 If you just want to run an application, you can stop here.
-These are just the author preferences, do whatever is best for you.
+_The following are just the author preferences, do whatever suits best for you._

 #### Package Control